verdict-project/verdict-project.github.io/community/index.md

 title: Community
 ---

+* TOC
+{:toc}

-Verdict was initially developed by the database group at the University of Michigan, Ann Arbor; however, we welcome anyone to join and contribute to our project.
+Verdict is developed primarily by the database group at the University of Michigan, Ann Arbor; however, we welcome anyone to join and contribute to our project.
 See below for more details on the contributors.

 As a research group at a university, we are committed to staying as an open-source project.
-Our project is under the Apache License version 2.0; therefore, one can use our code free of charge for both commercial and non-commercial purposes with and without modifications.
+Our project is under the Apache License version 2.0; therefore, one can use our code free of charge for both commercial and non-commercial purposes with or without modifications.

-Verdict has received much attention from the industry as well as from the academia.
-Our plan is to turning this project into an Apache project within a few months.
+Several multinational corporations are now testing Verdict on top of their own data analytics platforms, and our team is supporting them.

-## Mailing lists
+## Mailing list, Bug Reports, Feature Requests

-For debug issues, bugs, feature requests, opinions, etc., it is recommended you to use the `verdict-user@umich.edu` mailing list.
+For feature requests, opinions, etc., it is recommended you to use the `verdict-user@umich.edu` mailing list.
 Anyone can join the mailing list at [this website](https://mcommunity.umich.edu/#group:Verdict%20Users).
 Some people found it to be more convenient to open issues in [this Github page](https://github.com/mozafari/verdict/issues).
 We are notified your feedbacks immediately via email.

 ## Contributors